keboola/website/_product/scaffolds.md

       time is squandered on project management, communication between departments and code hand over.
     img: "/uploads/boxBlue.svg"
-  - title: Unburden your data team
+  - title: UNBURDEN YOUR DATA TEAM
     colortype: yellow
     desc: With pre-built data pipelines, your data team can cover a vast array of company use-cases without sweating over the details.
 Scaffolds free up their